Ian Paton (politician)

-Ian Paton is a Canadian politician who was elected in the 2017 British Columbia general election to represent the electoral district of Delta South in the 41st Parliament of British Columbia.
-He is a member of the Conservative Party of British Columbia caucus, and was first elected as a member of the BC Liberals.
+Ian Paton MLA is a Canadian politician who has served as a member of the Legislative Assembly of British Columbia (MLA) representing the electoral district of Delta South since 2017.
+Initially elected as a member of the BC Liberal Party (later BC United), he crossed the floor to the Conservative Party in 2024.
+Re-elected as a Conservative that year, he left that party briefly in September 2026 to sit as an independent before joining CentreBC later that month.
+Four days later, he rejoined the Conservative Party.

 Early life and career

 Paton has lived in Delta all his life, now residing on his family farm in Ladner with his wife Pam.
 He is a third generation farmer and has over 30 years of experience running a dairy farm and a farm auction business.
 His community involvement includes serving as the past president of the East Delta Community Hall Society and as a volunteer firefighter at Hall 4.
 He also has contributed to local organizations such as the Delta Hospital Foundation, REACH Child and Youth Development Society, and the Delta Farmland and Wildlife Trust.